Today I’m going to go through many cheap options for Sony full-frame cameras.

-When shooting photos in good and clear lighting conditions, the speed and accuracy of the autofocus are fine.
+When shooting photos in excellent and clear lighting conditions, the speed and accuracy of the autofocus are fine.

-I often noticed that even though I’m shooting with continuous autofocus, the lens would sometimes miss the focus and then not correct itself.
+I often noticed that even though I’m shooting with continuous autofocus, the lens would sometimes miss the focus and not correct itself.

 If you start looking for full-frame lenses, you’ll quickly realize now what you will find; it’s going to be expensive compared to lenses for smaller sensors.

-The 14 millimeter generally does a good job, but it’s nowhere near perfect, which is expected when going for the lower price.
+The 14-millimeter generally does a good job, but it’s nowhere near perfect, which is expected when going for the lower price.

-To offer on any camera system provides a flexible compromise between having a workable zoom range and still having a wider maximum aperture for shooting in low light or getting somewhat out of focus backgrounds.
+To offer on any camera system provides a flexible compromise between having a workable zoom range and still having a wider maximum aperture for shooting in low light or getting somewhat out-of-focus backgrounds.

 The good news is that it’s designed from the ground up to work with Sony’s cameras.

-Now, that’s an unusual feature to emit these days and perhaps a slightly risky decision from Tamron.
+Now, that’s an unusual feature to emit and perhaps a slightly risky decision from Tamron.

-But then again, perhaps not as most of Sony’s newest cameras are coming with in-body image stabilization now, which is very good these days.
+But then again, perhaps not, as most of Sony’s newest cameras are coming with in-body image stabilization now, which is very good these days.

 This keeps the lens’s size and weight and ultimately price down, but some people will miss having 24 millimeters available on such a lens.

 It weighs just over half a kilogram, it doesn’t feel heavy, but it does feel nice and solid.

-It’s based on a metal lens mount with a weather-sealing gasket around the edge will be one of the thinnest ones I’ve ever seen.
+It’s based on a metal lens mount with a weather-sealing gasket around the edge and will be one of the thinnest ones I’ve ever seen.

-It responded quite precisely when I manually focused the autofocus motor itself, Wags silently and quite quickly.
+It responded precisely when I manually focused the autofocus motor and Wagged silently and quite quickly.

 I’m glad to report the lens’s zoom ring is rubberized with gentle indentations that don’t pick up much dust.

-It all comes with the usual front and rear caps and the little plastic lens hood.
+It has the usual front and rear caps and a little plastic lens hood.

 Overall, while it doesn’t feel like it’s carved out, granted, the fit and finish of this lens are nice.
-It works well, looks good, and balances really well on my Sony, A7ii; it’s a smart enough little design.

-The corner Image quality is noticeably softer but not too bad.
-The corners get steadily sharper from f4 to f 5.6 to F8 and F 11.
+The corners are sharper from f4 to f 5.6 to F8 and F 11.
 Pretty good.

 So, on a full-frame camera, the Tamron lens is consistently impressively sharp with perfect contrast; the middle of the image is always excellent.